sidg75/tds-project1/README.md

 This project involves gathering user data from the GitHub API for users located in Sydney with over 100 followers.
 The script then scrapes detailed information about each user's public repositories.
 The data collected is organized into two CSV files: `users.csv` and `repositories.csv`.

 ## How I scraped the data?
+1. Created a Collab notebook(python) to scrape GitHub data via APIs.
+GitHub has detailed [API guide](https://docs.github.com/en/rest/about-the-rest-api/about-the-rest-api?apiVersion=2022-11-28) on this which helped understand the structure and parameters
+2. JSON data format was used for response
-1. The GitHub API was used to search for users located in Sydney with over 100 followers.
-This search was paginated to ensure all qualifying users were collected.
+3. First, the [Search API](https://docs.github.com/en/rest/search/search?apiVersion=2022-11-28) was used to search for users located in Sydney with over 100 followers(_location:Sydney followers:>100_).
+As the API response was paginated, we introduced necessary code changes (_per_page=100 and page parameter_) to ensure all qualifying users were fetched.
+To validate my results and the API fetch count, I reconfirmed it via searching directly on the [website](https://github.com/search?q=location%3ASydney%20followers%3A%3E100&type=users)
-2. For each user found, a secondary API call was made to retrieve their detailed information and public repository data.
+4. Seondly, for each user found, we iterated and invoked a secondary API to retrieve their detailed information and public repository data
-3. Data on repositories was collected for up to 500 of the most recently pushed repositories per user.
+5. Given the assignment instructions, data on repositories was collected for up to 500 of the most recently pushed repositories per user.
+This was acheived by looping through repo List object and ensuring we are below 500
+6. On completion, over 371 users were scraped, and 32416 associated repositories

 ## Few activities I performed after better understanding the project/assignment details -
 1) Assessment 1 - Data access through API's usually have Rate limits established by providers.
 Does GitHUb has any such restrictions?